DanieleZambetti97/ProjectMoana/README.md

 ## Requirements
 1. Running this program requires an installed version of Julia Language (v1.5 or later, download [here](https://julialang.org/downloads/)).
-2. This program needs a
+2. This program needs command-line inputs to run, then can only works on Linux/MacOS machines.
+If you are using a Windows machine we recommend to install a WSL (

 ```bash
 pip install foobar